Frequently Asked Questions

 It is important for freshmen to learn early in their collegiate career that efficient time budgeting requires painstaking systematic planning.
 The resulting time schedule must be both realistic and practical; that is, it must be sufficiently flexible to handle changing requirements and be adequately balanced between academic work and recreation.
 Studies have shown that college students who are taking five (5) courses should study at least 30 hours a week outside of the classroom in order to be academically successful.
 In essence, they should consider college a like a 9-5 job.

 - How can students obtain academic advice?

-Every student is assigned to an academic advisor either by the department of the student’s major or, if the student is undeclared, by the Office of Undeclared Students.
-Students who do not know who their assigned advisor is should contact the appropriate department or the Office of Undeclared Students' office (477-1395).
+Every student is assigned to an academic advisor either by the department of the student’s major or, if the student hasn't chosen a major, by the Office for Exploratory Studies.
+Students who do not know who their assigned advisor is should contact the appropriate department or the Office for Exploratory Studies at (717) 477-1395.
 Advisor information is also posted on the students SIS (Student Information System) record.

-- When are undeclared students required to declare a major?
+- When are exploratory students required to declare a major?

 - What steps must a student follow to declare a major?